viraat/Networks-Programming-Lab/system-calls.md

 -----------------------------------------------------------------------------------------------------------------------------

 -->FOR(;;)

 It's an infinite loop, equivalent to while(true).
 When no termination condition is provided, the condition defaults to true.

 -----------------------------------------------------------------------------------------------------------------------------

 -->ACCEPT

-Finally, the accept() system call causes the server process to block until a client attempts to connect.
+The accept() system call causes the server process to block until a client attempts to connect.
 The function prototype is as follows:

     int accept(int s, struct sockaddr *addr, socklen_t *addrlen);